ILIAD-ocean-twin/APKG/SHACL/README.md

 # The __Application Package__ Metadata Application Profile V1.0 - APKG-MAP SHACL file

-This folder presents the Turtle file with the SHACL syntax que serve para verificar a conformidade dos dados de um ficheiro que descreva um Application Package no contexto do projecto ILIAD.
+This folder presents the Turtle file with the SHACL syntax, which is used to check the conformity of the data in a file describing an Application Package in the context of the ILIAD project.
+This data must be described in accordance with the APKG-MAP (see http://purl.org/apkg/map).
-Esses dados devem ser descritos seguindo as indicações do APKG-MAP (ver http://purl.org/apkg/map)